We’ve looked at the ten most polluting cars on sale today, ranking them in the order that they destroy the planet and choke bunny rabbits.

 9. Cadillac CTS-V

-The Caddy CTS is an old-school muscle car that is as wide as a house and weighs just a little bit more.
+is an old-school muscle car that is as wide as a house and weighs just a little bit more.

 It gains mixed reviews with some of the experts saying that they didn’t like it as it is too ‘American’ for European drivers.
 Others, though, were astonished at how accomplished its handling is, with one reviewer comparing it favourably with the BMW M5.